 - What are the 3 main themes we're communicating as a company?

-If you don’t find common themes in your team’s answers, it may be time to sit down and map out a strategy.
 As a team, it’s important to establish the same founding values that you want your brand to carry.
 A sit-down doesn’t have to happen all in the same room by the way.
-With most teams working partially or completely remote these days, check out MindMeister or Miro to brainstorm and visualise your ideas.
+With most teams working partially or completely remote these days, check out MindMeister or Miro to brainstorm and visualize your ideas.

 Gather your team and answer these questions: